 - 1. Ensure program staff works closely with both prison and probation and parole staff to facilitate referrals to the program. - 2.
-Implement a tracking system to monitor the referral process for timeliness of review, approval and program intake. - 3.
+Maintain a tracking system to monitor the referral process for timeliness of review, approval and program intake.
+Utilize new Community Corrections Administrative Office PPS position to monitor timely referrals. - 3.
 Maintain a waiting list for program placement prioritizing those women releasing directly from prison. - 4.
-Complete the relocation of the New Mexico Women's Recovery Academy from Los Lunas to the Old Turquoise Lodge facility in Albuquerque. - 5.
-Increase access to community resources supporting reintegration efforts including but not limited to GED and college programming, local libraries, and employment opportunities now available based on the new location of the program. - 6.
-Utilize PPD's in-house psychologist to expedite the mental health/addiction screenings as part of the referral process to the program. - 7.
+Create a Probation-Parole Supervisor position within the Community Corrections Administrative Office that will assist in the evaluation of treatment programs statewide, coordinate reentry and reintegration services for offenders releasing from prison to high risk/ high needs caseloads, be responsible for monitoring work product of Transition Coordinators (TC's) and Institutional Probation-Parole Officers (IPPO's) statewide, and monitor timeliness of referral processes within PPD community programs - 5.
+Strengthen Halfway House component to include job readiness and comprehensive community reintegration case management - 6.
+Increase access to community resources supporting reintegration efforts including but not limited to GED and college programming, local libraries, and employment opportunities now available based on the new location of the program. - 7.
+Utilize PPD's in-house counselor to expedite the mental health/addiction screenings as part of the referral process to the program. - 8.
 Collaborate with gender-specific Probation and Parole Officers to improve the access for female offenders to relevant community resources.